Alphonse Balat: Life

 After Leopold II ascended the throne in 1865, Balat became his principal architect.
-Balat made a number of designs for the sumptuous reception rooms of the Royal Palace of Belgium such as the 'Throne Room', 'The Grand Staircase', and the 'Grande Galerie'.
-For this realisations he greatly followed the example of the French Royal residences.
+Balat made a number of designs for the sumptuous reception rooms of the Royal Palace of Brussels such as the Throne Room, the Grand Staircase, and the Grand Gallery.
+For this realisations, he greatly followed the example of the French royal residences.
 Balat realised the facade on the back of the palace and the facades of the courtyards.
 His design for the principal facade of the palace is deeply influenced by the work of the French architect Ange-Jacques Gabriel.
 It was not executed during Balat's lifetime and later completed in an altered form by Henri Maquet.

-Balat died at Ixelles, aged 76, and was buried in the Laeken Cemetery.
+Balat died at Ixelles, aged 76, and was buried in Laeken Cemetery.

 Royal Greenhouses of Laeken

-His most successful architectural project are the Royal Greenhouses of Laeken.
+Balat's most successful architectural project is the Royal Greenhouses of Laeken.
 It consists of a huge complex of several dome-shaped buildings in iron and glass that are connected by glass-roofed galleries.
-The centerpiece is the domed 'Grand Jardin d'hiver' which is a circular interpretation of the Palm House of the Royal Botanic Gardens, Kew.

-Working with new materials like iron and glass, Balat was obliged to abandon his 'classical' stance.
-This stimulated the imagination of the architect.
-In the steel constructions he introduced decorative motifs derived from plants and flowers.
+The centrepiece is the domed Winter Garden, which is a circular interpretation of the Palm House of the Royal Botanic Gardens, Kew.
+Working with new materials like iron and glass, Balat was obliged to abandon his classical stance.
+This stimulated the architect's imagination.
+In the steel constructions, he introduced decorative motifs derived from plants and flowers.
 This formed a first step towards Art Nouveau architecture that was further developed by Victor Horta who served as an apprentice of Balat.